On the footsteps of Alexandra David Néel

 A land of warriors, robbers and Lamas, the Kham has long remained mysterious and rebellious, its inhabitants (Khampa) were reputed to be ferocious soldiers, and excellent horsemen.
 In the early 20th century, the famous French explorer and travel writer, Alexandra David Néel, crossed the Kham region disguised as a beggar during her 2000km long trip to reach the then forbidden city of Lhasa, and all the way to India.
 Even today Kham remains wild and remote, with its vast, high altitude plateaus and high mountains populated by 2 million inhabitants, many of them still nomads.

-From Chengdu, the route will take you across the Kham region from east to west, to reach the monastery of Dzokchen, then Derge, capital of one of the most powerful ancient Tibetan kingdoms.
-We will then depart from Pelpung for a 9 days trek, through mountains, passes, valleys, pastures and forests, staying in camps, monasteries... to finally reach Lake Yilhun Lha-tso, one of most beautiful sacred lakes of Tibet!
+From Chengdu, the route will take you across the Kham region, to reach the monastery of Dzokchen, then Derge, capital of one of the most powerful ancient Tibetan kingdoms.
+We will then depart from Pelpung for a 9 days trek, through mountains, passes and valleys... to finally reach sacred lake Yilhun Lha-tso.

 Find out more on this extraordinary trip to Tibet and our next departure!